duereg/codetype/src/documents/posts/20131211-a-b-testing-and-random-selection.html.md

   get: (experimentName) -> {}
 ```

-If you want to give the user the same experiment every time they come to your site, simply pass in your storage to the laboratory when you declare it.
+If you want to give the user the same experiment every time they come to your site simply pass in your storage to the laboratory when you declare it.

 ``` coffeescript
 laboratory = new Laboratory(new Store())